 Are “Lessons Learned” Real?

 How many times have you said you’d charge more?
-Only to lose money on the next job.
-How many times have you said you’d manage expectations better (up front), only to have a nightmare later because you missed something?
+How many times have you said you’d manage expectations better (up front)?
+How many times have you said you knew you needed to do something, only to not move on it?
 How many times have you taken on a project you knew wasn’t right – and told yourself you’d never do it again – only to do it again?

 We don’t learn from ourselves.
 And we don’t learn from others very well either.

-I want to get at the heart of this today but to do it I’m going to need to tell you a few stories and share a bit of research.
-This won’t be as short a post as yesterday’s so if you don’t have a few minutes, bookmark the page and come back later.
+I want to get at the heart of this today but to do it I’m going to need to tell you a couple stories.

 Red Adair & the Oil Well Fire

 There’s a story of an oil well in Saudi Arabia that caught on fire.
-The amount of oil each day was creating a fire that couldn’t be extinguished.
-So a famous firefighter Red Adair was called in (think Bruce Willis in Armageddon, if you liked the movie).
+The amount of oil was creating a fire that couldn’t be extinguished.
+So a famous firefighter Red Adair was called in.

 Red knew that if he got enough foam on the fire, he could put it out.
 But there weren’t any hoses large enough to get the quantity of foam onto the fire fast enough to have the impact he wanted.

 It’s an incredible story of how one person could creatively solve a problem even under constraints.
-You and I face several challenges like this every day: problems with insurmountable challenges that need creative solutions.
+We face several challenges like this every day: problems with insurmountable challenges that need creative solutions.

 The Tumor that will Kill You

-Imagine you’re a doctor that faces this kind of challenge with a patient who has a malignant tumor in his stomach.
+Imagine you’re a doctor that faces this kind of challenge with a patient who has a malignant tumor in their stomach.
 It’s impossible to operate on the patient.
-Without operation, however, he’s going to die.
+Without operation, however, they're going to die.
 The tumor needs to be destroyed.
-There is a kind of ray that could kill this tumor but it’s such a strong ray that all the healthy tissue it passes through (on the way to the tumor) would be destroyed.
-Lower intensities the rays are harmless but they won’t hurt or kill the tumor either.
+There is a kind of ray that could kill the tumor but it’s such a strong ray that all the healthy tissue it passes through would be destroyed.
+Lower intensity rays are harmless but they won’t kill the tumor either.

 The Rebel General

-Don’t want to be that doctor?
 Put yourself in the shoes of a general.
-His small country was ruled from a centralize fortress by a dictator who had no desire to leave.
-The general, a rebel, knew if he could get his whole army to attach the fortress, he could take it over.
-But before he could launch his army, he learned that all the roads to the fortress (for any direction) had mines on them and even though his men could get by in small groups, mass deployment of his troops on any of these roads would lead to detonation and blowing his own men up.
+His small country was ruled from a centralized fortress by a dictator who had no desire to leave.
+The general knew if he could get his whole army to attach the fortress, he could take it over.
+But before he launched his army, he learned that all the roads to the fortress had mines on them and even though his men could get by in small groups, mass deployment of his troops (in tanks) on any of these roads would lead to detonation and blowing up his own men.